stevreut/svg-maker/README.md

 ## Description

-A NodeJS application for creating SVG image files based on user input.
+A NodeJS application for creating SVG image files based on user input.node